How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your Network is Important | Speak to friends who’ve held similar roles or reaching out through professionally-oriented networks as well doing brainstorming members within professional organizations. |
+Your network is important | Speak to friends who’ve held similar roles or reach out to professionally-oriented networks as well as brainstorming members within professional organizations. |

-Create talking points | Training and certification, years of relevant work experience, results and achievements, Unique ability and traits (e.g. bi-lingualism) Know-how in the field, the potential for training |
+Create Talk points | Training and certification, years of relevant experience, Results and achievements, unique skills and characteristics (e.g., bilingualism) and industry knowledge.
+Training potential |

-Be confident & concise | Be clear about your experience your accomplishments and expectations for the job.
-Focus on tangible results. |
+Be confident & concise | Make sure you are clear about your experience your accomplishments and expectations for the job.
+Make sure you highlight tangible results. |

-Be flexible | You can inquire about alternative incentives such as performance-based bonus structures instead of Base salary. (?).
-Keep your professional conduct throughout the negotiation process. |
+Remain flexible | Find out about other incentives, such as the performance-based bonuses instead of Base salary. (?).
+Keep your professional conduct during the negotiation. |

-Practice active listening | Listening is equally important as communicating in these kinds of conversations.
-Learn away from these conversations and incorporate it into any future negotiations that you’re likely to take part in. |
+Practice active listening | Listening is just as important in these types of conversations.
+Take what you have learned from these conversations and incorporate them into the future negotiations that you’re likely to take part in. |

 Frequently asked questions